 3. Focus Your Efforts Only on Social Media Platforms that Work for Your Business

 There’s a place and a time for everything.
 So the question remains: what do you do if you’ve done everything possible by the book to promote your page and it still doesn’t work?
 You kill it.
-Copyblogger did with their Facebook page.
-After all, it’s not strategically appropriate to invest a huge amount of time and resources into something that refuses to comply the rules of ROI.
-In her article, Erika Napoletano said something I can only agree with: fan numbers don’t mean anything if they’re not accompanied by engagement.
-So focus on what works, instead.
+Copyblogger did it with their Facebook page.
+After all, it’s not strategically appropriate to invest a huge amount of time and resources into something that refuses to comply with the rules of ROI.

 4. Offer Deals to Universities to Get Listed on .edu Sites